 We all want to get off on the right foot when we start a new career.
-One of the best ways of ensuring that is to have an assessment made of your suitability for your chosen career.
-The career choice test is just one of a number of tests you would be well advised to take for added reassurance.
+One of the best ways of ensuring that is to have an assessment made of your suitability for your desired profession.
+The career choice test is just one of some tests that you would be well advised to take for added reassurance.
 It is also worth understanding the difference between an aptitude test and a job choice test.

-As an example, an aptitude test, particularly the ASVAB test can clearly identify your personal strengths.
+As an example, an aptitude test, particularly the ASVAB test can identify your strengths.
 While the AFQT test pass is required to join the armed forces in the USA, the AFQT test gives a closer understanding of your skills as a recruit.
-This is a type of career selection test, though in this instance it is more the armed forces that are making the choice.
+It is a type of career selection test, though in this instance it is more the armed forces that are making a choice.

-I have written elsewhere about the repercussions of wanting to become a pilot, but you may lack the necessary skills.
-This is where the ASVAB test works well and saves both you wasting time and the service you want to join wasting time and money.
+I have written elsewhere about the repercussions of wanting to become a pilot.
+It is where the ASVAB test works well and saves both you wasting time money.
 They are not going to want to lose a potential recruit if you have a good ASVAB result and AGQT test score.

-A career choice test or a career aptitude test, is one of a number of extremely useful steps to take when choosing a suitable career.
-Often the results can be quite surprising and can see a sudden change in direction where a future career is concerned.
+A career choice test or a career aptitude test is one of many handy recruitment process steps to use when choosing a suitable candidate for a particular job.
+Often the results can be quite surprising and can see a sudden change in direction where future development is concerned.
 It may well be that you have an idea of what you want to do, and have not considered other fields.

-It is very easy when you are young to feel lost when it comes to career choice.
-If you have no real idea where your strengths lie, it is even harder to decide what to do, work wise, for the rest of your life.
-It can be difficult to know which way to turn, as the options seem so varied.
-A career selection test can act like a compass and start to guide you in the right direction.
+It is effortless when you are young to feel lost when it comes to career choice.
+If you have no real idea where your strengths lie, it is even harder to decide what to do, work-wise, for the rest of your life.
+It can be challenging to know which way to turn, as the options seem so varied.
+A career selection test can act as a compass and start to guide you in the right direction.

 Knowing you have the correct skill-set will give you added confidence to thrive in the workplace.
 It will help you get a step up the ladder of promotion, so critical for success in life.
 The career selection test can prove a valuable tool to ensure you get off on the right foot when you start working.